 The invoice becomes your receipt when it’s paid, we don’t issue a separate receipt.

-If your organisation would like to appoint an administrator to oversee its lawyers please contact Registry.
+If your organisation would like to appoint a firm administrator to oversee its payments please contact Registry.

-The Law Society may advise the Legal Services Agency, Land Information New Zealand (LINZ), the courts and the profession of the names of lawyers known to have been in private practice and offering services directly to the public who have not renewed their certificates by the due date, and who have not advised the Law Society that they were ceasing practice.
+The Law Society may advise the Legal Services Agency, Land Information New Zealand (LINZ), and the courts of the names of lawyers known to have been in private practice and offering services directly to the public who have not renewed their certificates by the due date, and who have not advised the Law Society that they were ceasing practice.

-If these people subsequently apply for and are issued with a new practising certificate, their names will be restored to the public register.
-The new practising certificate will only be effective from the date of issue and not from the date at which their previous certificate lapsed.
+If you subsequently apply for and are issued with a new practising certificate, your name will be restored to the public register, but your practising certificate will only be effective from the date of issue – not from the date at which your previous certificate expired.